[+] Help us improve

 Athens is located just over an hour from Columbus, two from Cincinnati, and three from Pittsburgh.
 Athens County is a popular destination spot for avid outdoor enthusiasts, art lovers, history buffs and anyone looking to escape the fast pace of the city.

-Members of the Ohio Company sent the first settlers into the area in 1797.
+Members of the Ohio Company of Associates sent the first settlers into the area in 1797.
 At first, the newcomers cleared and farmed their land and made no attempt to build a town.
-After more settlers arrived in 1798, local residents established Athens.
-According to the government's requirements, the Ohio Company was required to establish an institution of higher education within its land grant.
-The company leaders chose Athens as the site for the school that eventually became known as Ohio University.
+After more settlers arrived in 1798, local residents established Athens and named it after Athens, Greece because it was historically a cultural center of the Greeks.

 Originally, Ohio University offered more of a high school course of study than a full college education.
 The main reason for this was the lack of a skilled faculty.
 The instructors at Ohio University generally had a basic education in a wide variety of topics.
 In 1822, Ohio University began to offer a traditional college program.